EasyCorp/EasyAdminBundle/Resources/doc/book/3-list-search-show-configuration.md

 The fields of the `list` and `search` views define another option:

   * `sortable` (optional): if `true` the backend allows to sort results by this property.
+Set it to `false` to disable sorting.
 All properties are *sortable* by default except virtual properties (explained later in this chapter) and those related with associations of any type (one-to-*, *-to-one, *-to-many).

 The fields of the `show` view define another two options: